PappasChristoforos/sobs_biometric/README.md

+# Boreal tree growth reconstruction with a biometric approach.

 Codes and Data from:

-##Pappas et al., (under review for Agricultural and Forest Meteorology), *Aboveground tree growth is a minor and decoupled fraction of boreal forest carbon input.*
+## Pappas et al., (under review for Agricultural and Forest Meteorology), *Aboveground tree growth is a minor and decoupled fraction of boreal forest carbon input.*

 Folder **Code** includes the R scripts for reconstructing aboveground tree live biomass (AGB) and aboveground tree live biomass increments (AGBi) using (1) tree ring widths collected with a C-oriented sampling design and (2) species allometry relating stem diameter with biomass in different tree carbon pools